It'd make sense if you think you can just cut the Archer AX50's performance in half to figure out the Archer AX10. But

 On the 2.4 GHz, which I consider a "backup" band since it's slow (compared to any standard's specs) where I live, the Archer AX10 did like any other router, averaging some 110 Mbp for the close range and more than 50 Mbps for the long-range.

 Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while most others on the charts use Wi-Fi 6.
-But that’s only to say, the changes in Wi-Fi standard have little effect on this band’s performance.
+But that only shows how Wi-Fi 6 doesn't have much effect on this frequency band.

-The AX10 passed my three-day stress test with no issue.
-It had the same coverage as the AX50, meaning if you have a home of around 1800 ft² (167 m²), place it in the middle, and you’ll like to have good Wi-Fi signals everywhere.
+The AX10 passed my three-day stress test with no issues.
+It had the same coverage as the AX50, meaning if you have a home of around 1800 ft² (167 m²), place it in the middle, and you'll like to have good Wi-Fi signals everywhere.